ravilach/aws-modernization-harness/README.md

-# AWSWorkshop.io base workshop
+# AWSWorkshop.io Workshop - Harness

-This is a base workshop.
-Clone and start from this repo to create your workshop.
+This is the repository to geneate the AWS/Harness Workshop from with Huego.